Environmental Protection Agency (EPA).

 B. Exposure Assessment

 1. Dietary exposure from food and feed uses.
 Tolerances have been established (40 CFR 180.498) for the combined residues of sulfentrazone, in or on a variety of raw agricultural commodities.
-A permanent tolerance has been established for soybean, seed at 0.05 ppm.
-Time-limited tolerances have been established for cowpeas, lima beans, and sunflowers, with an expiration date of 12/30/00.
+A permanent tolerance has been established for residues of sulfentrazone on soybean seed.
+Tolerances are established for inadvertent and indirect residues of sulfentrazone on cereal grains.
+Time-limited tolerances have been established on bean, lima (succulent seed without pod); cowpeas (w/out pod); horseradish, roots; sugarcane, cane; sunflower, seeds; and, sunflower, forage.
+These time-limited tolerances have an expiration date of December 31, 2002.
 Risk assessments were conducted by EPA to assess dietary exposures from sulfentrazone in food as follows:

 i.
 Acute exposure.
-Acute dietary risk assessments are performed for a food-use pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a one day or single exposure.
-The Dietary Exposure Evaluation Model (DEEM ) analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
-The following assumptions were made for the acute exposure assessments: Two acute doses and endpoints were selected, one for the females 13+ years old population subgroup and another for the U.S. population and other subgroups (excluding females 13+ years old).
-Therefore, acute dietary exposure analyses were performed using two separate endpoints.
-Tolerance level residues and 100% crop treated were used for all commodities (Tier 1).
-As the acute analyses were Tier 1 assessments, acute risk estimates are shown at the 95th percentile.
+Acute dietary risk assessments are performed for a food-use pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1 day or single exposure.
+The Dietary Exposure Evaluation Model (DEEMTM) analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
+The following assumptions were made for the acute exposure assessments: Tolerance level residues and 100% crop treated information were used for all commodities (Tier 1).
+As the acute analyses were Tier 1 assessments, acute risk estimates are presented at the 95th percentile.

 iii.
 Cancer.
 Sulfentrazone has been classified as a “Group E” chemical (not likely to be carcinogenic to humans via relevant routes of exposure).
-Therefore, no cancer dietary exposure risk analysis was performed.
+Therefore, no cancer risk assessment was performed.

 2. Dietary exposure from drinking water.
 The Agency lacks sufficient monitoring exposure data to complete a comprehensive dietary exposure analysis and risk assessment for sulfentrazone in drinking water.
 Because the Agency does not have comprehensive monitoring data, drinking water concentration estimates are made by reliance on simulation or modeling taking into account data on the physical characteristics of sulfentrazone.

-The Agency uses the Generic Estimated Environmental Concentration (GENEEC) or the Pesticide Root Zone/Exposure Analysis Modeling System (PRZM/EXAMS) to estimate pesticide concentrations in surface water and SCI-GROW, which predicts pesticide concentrations in groundwater.
+The Agency uses the Generic Estimated Environmental Concentration (GENEEC) or the Pesticide Root Zone/Exposure Analysis Modeling System (PRZM/EXAMS) to estimate pesticide concentrations in surface water and Screening Concentrations in Ground Water (SCI-GROW), which predicts pesticide concentrations in ground water.
 In general, EPA will use GENEEC (a tier 1 model) before using PRZM/EXAMS (a tier 2 model) for a screening-level assessment for surface water.
 The GENEEC model is a subset of the PRZM/EXAMS model that uses a specific high-end runoff scenario for pesticides.
-Start Printed Page 67276 GENEEC incorporates a farm pond scenario, while PRZM/EXAMS incorporate an index reservoir environment in place of the previous pond scenario.
+GENEEC incorporates a farm pond scenario, while PRZM/EXAMS incorporate an index reservoir environment in place of the previous pond scenario.
 The PRZM/EXAMS model includes a percent crop area factor as an adjustment to account for the maximum percent crop coverage within a watershed or drainage basin.

 None of these models include consideration of the impact processing (mixing, dilution, or treatment) of raw water for distribution as drinking water would likely have on the removal of pesticides from the source water.
 The primary use of these models by the Agency at this stage is to provide a coarse screen for sorting out pesticides for which it is highly unlikely that drinking water concentrations would ever exceed human health levels of concern.

-Based on the GENEEC and SCI-GROW models the EECs of sulfentrazone for acute exposures are estimated to be 12.5 parts per billion (ppb) for surface water and 21.8 ppb for ground water.
-The EECs for chronic exposures are estimated to be 12.0 ppb for surface water and 10.2 ppb for ground water.
+Based on the GENEEC and SCI-GROW models, the EECs of sulfentrazone for acute exposures are estimated to be 16 parts per billion (ppb) for surface water and 16 ppb for ground water.
+The EECs for chronic exposures are estimated to be 4 ppb for surface water and 16 ppb for ground water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).